My last article was, at least nominally, about gun control.

 Shotgun suicides differ from handgun suicides in that, as a general rule, they require a moderately higher amount of preparation and deliberation in application.
-The ease of use of a handgun for this purpose suggests instead that impulse suicides using them are much more common.
+The ease of use of a handgun for this purpose is a highly plausible explanation for the fact that impulse suicides using them are much more common.
 Given that deliberate intent is difficult to block, I would suggest that, at least for the purposes of this discussion, we should ignore the shotgun just as we would the rifle.

 One of the major underlying factors leading to completed suicide is mental illness.
 Drug abuse follows, as does stress due to a recent crisis or due to a misfortune involving a romantic partner.
 There are significant numbers of people who perform what is known as a “rational suicide”, determining that, whether due to the projected pain or expense of an illness or some other factor, one’s life is better ended; it is unlikely that the removal of firearms in these cases would at all impact the number.
 From a philosophical standpoint, it is even arguable that it is unethical for a society to attempt to prevent “rational suicides”.

 Given that the majority of suicides are predicated on mental illness and drug use (often comorbid), however, it seems apparent that the root cause ought to be addressed: that mental illness should be better dealt with by us as a society.
 Nevertheless, in these cases, it is arguable from both moral and ethical perspectives that access to handguns should be limited by society.
 This is underlined by the following statistic: That some 80% of murder-suicides employ firearms.